PeterWinzell/GDP-melco/report/report.md

 *Example 1, get request and response*
 <br>

+The Vehicle Signal Specification[[4]](https://github.com/GENIVI/vehicle_signal_specification) is used to expose signals, below we have an example signal tree.
+We will expose a limited number of signals in this reference implementation.

 The above example shows how a client would request to read the RPM signal and how that would be returned to the client.
 The basic server design is to spawn an independent thread through a thread pool mechanism for each client request.
 The following requests are defined in the specification: GET,SET,GETVSS,SUBSCRIBE, UNSUBSCRIBE, UNSUBSCRIBEALL, AUTHORIZE.
 The thread design will allow a request to run independently of any other client requests.
-Communication between threads is handled using the Qt signal and slot mechanism[[4]](http://doc.qt.io/qt-4.8/signalsandslots.html): for example when we have an unsubscribe request that needs to inform the corresponding subscription that it should stop sending data back to the client and terminate the subscription thread.
+Communication between threads is handled using the Qt signal and slot mechanism[[5]](http://doc.qt.io/qt-4.8/signalsandslots.html): for example when we have an unsubscribe request that needs to inform the corresponding subscription that it should stop sending data back to the client and terminate the subscription thread.

 Figure 2 shows the flow through the components when subscribing to a signal which is interfacing openDS[[5]](https://www.opends.eu).